lankydan/corda-extendable-flows/corda-extendable-flows.md

 Extending a Responder Flow works in a very similar way to extending an `@InitiatingFlow` Flow.
 The only difference being how it is called.
 As stated in the [documentation](https://docs.corda.net/head/flow-overriding.html#subclassing-a-flow):
 > Corda would detect that both `BaseResponder` and `SubResponder` are configured for responding to Initiator.
 Corda will then calculate the hops to `FlowLogic` and select the implementation which is furthest distance, ie: the most subclassed implementation.

 The statement, "most subclassed" is the important takeaway from this text.
 Therefore from a developer's viewpoint, all they need to do is extend the external base Responder Flow and thats it.
-I quite liked the requirements list, so let's go through another one for extending Responder Flows:
+I quite liked previous the requirements list, so let's go through another one for extending Responder Flows:
 - Extend the base `@InitiatedBy` / Responder Flow
 - Add `@InitiatedBy` to the new Flow
-- Call the base Flow's constructor (`super` in Java)
+- Reference the base Flow's constructor (`super` in Java)
 - Override any desired functions

 If you are vigilant, you might have noticed that there is no mention of how to call it.
 The extending Responder Flow does not need to be called or referenced anywhere else.
 Corda will do the work to route everything to the right location.